shinygiggle/shinygiggle3/howweroll.md

 layout: page
 title: How We Roll
 ---

+Everyone deserves to feel whole.
+And each of us can do our part in expanding what it means to be a man.

 <!--
 <p><span style="color:blue">Humanity First - Put the care for others first before moving onto business </span></p>
 <p><span style="color:blue">Catch it before it drifts - We catch even the smallest issues before they become larger, including interpersonal conflicts</span></p>